A road sign with a large black arrow and white lettering that reads "Texas Bound" is pointing the way to the best places to live in Texas.

 4. Plano, Texas

-Plano is a well-manicured suburb in the Dallas Metro Area, about 20 miles north of the city.
-It has a dense suburban vibe and population close to 290,000, based on U.S. Census Bureau estimates.
-And according to Niche, Plano is one of the top 10 cities to buy a house in the country — unsurprising once you learn this suburb scores big on everything from schools and family-friendliness to nightlife and diversity.
-Plus, in Plano, you’re close to all the big-city amenities in nearby Dallas.
+Moving to Plano means setting up home in a well-manicured suburb in the Dallas Metro Area, about 20 miles north of the city.
+It has a dense suburban vibe and a population of close to 293,000.
+And, according to Niche, Plano is one of the top 15 cities to buy a house in the country — unsurprising once you learn this suburb scores big on everything from schools and family-friendliness to nightlife and diversity.
+Bonus: Plano is a quick half-hour from Dallas/Fort Worth International Airport.

 Life in Plano may be quiet, but it’s certainly not boring.
-Locals enjoy hiking on the many nearby trails, shopping in antique shops, visiting museums, and eating their way through the town’s dining scene.
-Chains are plentiful, but Plano’s neighborhood gems include CraftWay Kitchen, a New American-style eatery focused on fresh, locally sourced ingredients.
-Bonus: Plano is a quick half-hour from Dallas/Fort Worth International Airport.
+Locals enjoy hiking on the many nearby trails, perusing antique shops, visiting museums, and eating their way through the town’s dining scene.
+Chains are plentiful, but one of Plano’s neighborhood gems includes CraftWay Kitchen, a New American-style eatery focused on fresh, locally sourced ingredients.

 5. El Paso, Texas

 Straddling the borders of Texas, New Mexico, and Mexico in what’s known as the Southwest borderlands, El Paso is one of the most affordable cities on our Lone Star list.
-According to Zillow, the average home value is just about $224,600 — considerably lower than the national average.
-Renters also benefit from lower rates, with the average rent at around $1,050 per month for a one-bedroom apartment.
-For many residents, the low housing costs make it one of the best places in Texas to live.
+For many residents, the low housing costs make it one of the best places to live in Texas.
+Young professionals may consider looking elsewhere, but the lower cost of living makes it one of the best places to live in Texas for families and retirees.

 Make no mistake, El Paso locals make the most of their city, hitting up the downtown area and popping through the different districts’ many cultural spots, like the El Paso Museum of Art, the McKelligon Canyon Amphitheatre, and the 19th-century adobe-style Magoffin Home State Historic Site